magento/devdocs/src/guides/v2.4/graphql/queries/negotiable-quotes.md

 ---
 group: graphql
-title: negotiableQuote query
+title: negotiableQuotes query
 b2b_only: true
 ---

-The `negotiableQuote` query returns a list of negotiable quotes that can be viewed by the logged-in customer.
+The `negotiableQuotes` query returns a list of negotiable quotes that can be viewed by the logged-in customer, including quotes created by the customer or by subordinates in the company hierarchy.

 This query requires a valid [customer authentication token]({{page.baseurl}}/graphql/mutations/generate-customer-token.html).